Elizabeth City Daily Advance

 The Daily Advance is an American, English-language daily newspaper based in Elizabeth City, North Carolina.
-The newspaper is owned by Cooke Communications.
+The newspaper is owned by Adams Publishing Group.

-Cooke Communications, a private company led by the son of Jack Kent Cooke, bought The Daily Advance in 2009 from Cox Newspapers as part of a 13-paper sale, along with other North Carolina papers The Daily Reflector and Rocky Mount Telegram.
+Adams Publishing Group (APG) is a family-owned community newspaper company.
+It was launched in late 2013 by Mark Adams with support from his family.
+In 2009 Cooke Communications, a private company led by the son of Jack Kent Cooke, bought The Daily Advance from Cox Newspapers as part of a 13-paper sale, along with other North Carolina papers The Daily Reflector and Rocky Mount Telegram.
 The Daily Advance is now part of Adams Publishing Group.

-The Daily Advance has a Facebook page for interacting with readers.